-Tim Tyler was sentenced to a mandatory life sentence in federal prison for selling LSD while traveling around the country following the Grateful Dead.
+Tim Tyler was sentenced to a mandatory life sentence in federal prison for selling LSD through the mail.
 He was 25 years old when he was sentenced and has spent nearly half of his life behind bars.

-On August 30, 2016, Tim Tyler was granted executive clemency after serving 22 years in federal prison.
-Tim will be released on August 30, 2018.
+On August 30, 2016, Tim Tyler was granted executive clemency after serving 26 years in federal prison.
+Tim was released on August 30, 2018.

 Tim grew up in Connecticut with his mother, but moved to Florida to live with his father when he was a teenager.
 After graduating from high school, Tim traveled around the country following the Grateful Dead, and became a heavy user of LSD.
 Unfortunately, he developed mental health problems and was hospitalized multiple times as a teenager and young adult.